How to Make the Most of Every Variety of Cherry

 The fruits fade quickly at home, usually within four days, so keep them cold and dry to help them last longer: Refrigerate them in an open container, and rinse just before eating.

 Pit Them Like a Pro

-Pluck the stem and place the fruit on the opening of a thin-necked container (an empty wine bottle works well).
+To pit cherries, pluck the stem and place the fruit on the opening of a thin-necked container (for example, an empty wine bottle works well).
 Then push a straw or chopstick through.
 Pop!